Uzebox/uzebox/schematics/ESP-12F-Programming-Jig/V2.1/readme.md

 * Most discretes parts can be ommited if only 3.3V is to be supported

 ### Notes
+* See the the [Uzebox WIKI](https://uzebox.org/wiki/ESP8266_Manual_Upgrade) on the software and procedure required to upgrade the ESP8266 firmware.
 * Schematic and PCB design files are provided in EAGLE format (.sch, .brd)
 * The provided Gerber files can simply be zipped toghether and directly uploaded to PCB manufacturer such as [JLCPCB](https://jlcpcb.com/) and [PCBWay](https://www.pcbway.com/).